MS110910/KML-ORDERS/README.md

 # KMS-ORDERS
 Kultra Mega Stores (KMS), headquartered in Lagos, specialises in offi ce supplies andfurniture.
 Its customer base includes individual consumers, small businesses (retail), and large corporate clients (wholesale) across Lagos, Nigeria.
 You have been engaged as a Business Intelligence Analyst to support the Abuja division of KMS.
 The Business Manager has shared an Excel fi le containing order data from 2009 to 2012 and has requested that you analyze the data and present your key insights and fi ndings.
-# Case Scenario I
+### Case Scenario I
-1. Which product category had the highest sales?
+### 1. Which product category had the highest sales?
+* **SQL Query:**
+    ```sql
+SELECT product_category,
+SUM(sales) AS Total_Sales
+FROM orderstore
+GROUP BY product_category
+ORDER BY Total_Sales DESC
+LIMIT 1;
+    ```

-2. What are the Top 3 and Bottom 3 regions in terms of sales?
+3. What are the Top 3 and Bottom 3 regions in terms of sales?
-3. What were the total sales of appliances in Ontario?
+4. What were the total sales of appliances in Ontario?
-4. Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers
+5. Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers
-5. KMS incurred the most shipping cost using which shipping method?
+6. KMS incurred the most shipping cost using which shipping method?
 # Case Scenario II
 6. Who are the most valuable customers, and what products or services do they typically purchase?
 7. Which small business customer had the highest sales?